Motorcycle Permit Information

 2. Motorcycle Manual (generally 5 questions are sourced from here)

-3. Motorcycle Permit Practice Test
+4. Motorcycle Permit Practice Test

 In order to take the Online Permit Test, you must have a webcam enabled, and you must allow the DMV to access the webcam.
-If you do not have a webcam connected or you do not allow webcam access, you will not be able to begin your permit test online.
+The online exam consists of 50 questions, and to pass the test you must correctly answer:

 • 80% of the overall questions